 In bringing this list full circle back to the first point, practicing gratitude is distinctly linked to accepting your reality for what it is.
 Meeting a negative situation with a positive mindset is powerful.

 Meeting a negative situation with a negative mindset only adds to your stress level.
 The first step in handling something difficult is to gain power over it and practicing a sense of mindful gratitude.

 Realize that your current state might not be ideal, but also realize that many other people in this world deal with similar if not worse scenarios.
 You are not alone.
 Stress is also a sign of a healthy mind.

 Stress is an indicator that you care about things happening around you.
-Your concern is a signal that you are alive and that you are in a sound state of mind in relation to your surroundings.
+Your concern is a signal that you are alive and that you are in a sound state of mind concerning your surroundings.
 Be grateful for that.
-Be grateful that you are alive and have the power to change your situation.
+Be thankful that you are alive and have the power to change your situation.